dotnet/runtime/docs/design/libraries/ComInterfaceGenerator/VTableStubs.md

 ```

-A new interface will be defined and used by the source generator to fetch the native `this` pointer and the vtable that the function pointer is stored in.
-This interface is designed to provide an API that various native platforms, like COM, WinRT, or Swift, could use to provide support for multiple managed interface wrappers from a single native object.
-In particular, this interface was designed to ensure it is possible support a managed gesture to do an unmanaged "type cast" (i.e., `QueryInterface` in the COM and WinRT worlds).
+New interfaces will be defined and used by the source generator to fetch the native `this` pointer and the vtable that the function pointer is stored in.
+These interfaces are designed to provide an API that various native platforms, like COM, WinRT, or Swift, could use to provide support for multiple managed interface wrappers from a single native object.
+In particular, these interfaces are designed to ensure it is possible support a managed gesture to do an unmanaged "type cast" (i.e., `QueryInterface` in the COM and WinRT worlds).

 ```csharp
 namespace System.Runtime.InteropServices;